truera/trulens/docs/trulens/api/database/migration.md

 # 🕸✨ Database Migration

-When upgrading _TruLens-Eval_, it may sometimes be required to migrade the database to incorporate changes in existing database created from the previously installed version.
-The changes to database schemas is handled by [Alembic](https://github.com/sqlalchemy/alembic/) while some data changes are handled by converters in [the data module][trulens_eval.database.migrations.data].
+When upgrading _TruLens_, it may sometimes be required to migrade the database to incorporate changes in existing database created from the previously installed version.
+The changes to database schemas is handled by [Alembic](https://github.com/sqlalchemy/alembic/) while some data changes are handled by converters in [the data module][trulens.core.database.migrations.data].

 ## Upgrading to the latest schema revision